Fl0-py/Threat-Hunt/scenario-of-the-week/scenario-of-the-week-2-unauthorized-anydesk-installation-service-account.md

 ## 📝 First Response

-**What's your gut telling you and how would you confirm it?**
-I sort the information as follows.
+**What's your gut telling you and how would you confirm it?** I sort the information as follows :

 Context: user `svc-confluence` runs `AnyDesk.exe --install --silent --password P@ssword1`, installing the tool on device `app-east01.internal.local`.